framegrace/beume/README.md

 A miss of any image, will be populated to all the servers of the cluster.
 So in case of a failure of one of the servers, all the rest have all the content.
 It also makes sharding unnecessary performance-wise (All images are calculated only once).
 You can still use sharding for memory constrains (If you want. allthough this have to be configured outside, on the load balancer)

+To configure lateral cache, please read the ehcache documentation.
+It's all on its roof, beume has no word on it (Ah! the joys of minimalistic programming :) )
 To-Do
 -----
 * Able to prune and pin entries.